MarkEdmondson1234/googleAuthR/cran-comments.md

 ## R CMD check results

-This is the second attempt for 1.0.0.

-I have removed the test mock files that increased the size of the package to be over 5MB

-There were no ERRORs or WARNINGs or NOTEs
+This is a patch to fix a bug that prevented some downstream packages to load in certain circumstances.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of googleAuthR